Keyrose557/Webhacking/README.md

 - [ ] Steps to recreate:
 - Scan the Target for a weakness.
 - Bring out the right tool for the job.
-Use Metasploit Framework (msf) to match an exploit to the vulnerability.
+Use Metasploit Framework (msf) to attempt an exploit.
 - Take aim and shoot.
-Do we , got it
+Are we in?
+Cool, leave a way to Maintain Access.
+Inject a reverse shell so our target does all the work.
+- Now, we wait and listen.
+- You are now an agent of chaos

 ### 3. (Required) Vulnerability Name or ID